MSc Ecology and Evolution

 Admission Requirements & Application

-Admission to this specialization is highly selective.
+Admission to this MSc track is highly selective.
 Successful candidates must demonstrate that their motivation and cognitive skills are well above average.
 The requirements for acceptance include:

 - A Bachelor’s degree in Biology or the equivalent